Multigrain rice: a blend of white and whole grain rices. Photo by Hannah Kaminsky | THE NIBBLE

 See glutinous rice.

 An Indian specialty.
 The rice grain is pressed to make rice flakes, just as corn is pressed into corn flakes.
 Before pressing, the rice grains have to be soaked in water for eight hours; then the wet grains are roasted.
-When roasted, the outer layer of the rice grains become brittle while the grain becomes soft, such that when the grains are put into the pressing machine, the outer layer is crushed and the grain is pressed flat into flakes.
-Pressed rice is popularly mixed with cooked potatoes, garnished with lime juice, grated coconut and chopped coriander.
+When roasted, the outer layer of the rice grains becomes brittle while the grain becomes soft, such that when the grains are put into the pressing machine, the outer layer is crushed, and the grain is pressed flat into flakes.
+Pressed rice is popularly mixed with cooked potatoes and garnished with lime juice, grated coconut, and chopped coriander.

 POLOW RICE